Home » Crafts » Cute Washi Tape Basket

 paint all crevices of wicker basket

-So, after the first coat dried, I turned the basket upside down again to get any spaces I may have missed with the first coat.
+So, after the first coat dried, I turned the basket upside down again to get any spaces I missed with the first coat.

 Sanding With Brown Craft Paper